mattdillham/Final-Project/README.md

 * If these clusters exist in our data, this could give us some indication as to which side swing voters are leaning more towards.
 And if these clusters don't exist, probably, more rational people don't have Twitter accounts.
-Or maybe, they don't voice their political opinions on social media and make their decision in silence.
+Or maybe, they don't voice their political opinions on social media and prefer to make their decision in silence.
+But we must do our cluster analysis first to see the different segments of tweets.

 #### Cluster F
 * The reason why I didn't choose to go with a very low subjectivity score for swing voters is because, in